 The Kazurabashi bridge is made of kiwi vines (Actinidia arguta) and is 45 meters long, 2 meters wide.
 It weighs approx. 6 tons and is suspended 14 meters above the river.

-Every night from 19:00 till 21:30, the bridge is lighten up.
-It creates a magical atmosphere throughout in the night.
+Every night from 19:00 till 21:30, the bridge is lit up, creating a fantastic atmosphere.

 * Biwa-no-Taki (Biwa Waterfall)

 This nearby waterfall was a place of refuge for the ancient people, who would come here to comfort each other by playing their Biwa Flutes, and remembering the home in Kyoto they were driven from.
 The water falls from 50 meters and is a majestic sight.